Financial wellbeing in the West Midlands

 The Money and Pensions Service (MaPS) can help employers to grow the financial wellbeing of your workforce.
 We have been set up by government to provide free and impartial money and pensions guidance, and supporting employers and employees is a key strand of our approach to help people to make the most of their money and feel financially secure.

 Financial wellbeing is about feeling secure and in control.
-It is knowing that you can pay the bills today, can deal with the unexpected, and are on track for a healthy financial future.
-In short: confident and empowered.
+It is about making the most of your money day to day, dealing with the unexpected, and being on track for a healthy financial future.
+In short: financially resilient, confident and empowered.

 Support your employees and customers: Embed our free money guides and tools on your website or intranet.